jovangolic/erp-v1/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-# © 2025 SLAM ERP – All rights reserved.
+# © 2025 G-Soft ERP System – All rights reserved.
+Property of Jovan Golic